ietf-wg-cellar/ebml-specification/specification.markdown

 An EBML Reader may discard some or all data if the following errors are found in the EBML Document:

-- Invalid Element Data Size values (e.g. extending the length of the EBML Element beyond the scope of the Parent Element; possibly triggering access-out-of-bounds issues).
+- Invalid Element Data Size values (e.g., extending the length of the EBML Element beyond the scope of the Parent Element, possibly triggering access-out-of-bounds issues).
-- Very high lengths in order to force out-of-memory situations resulting in a denial of service, access-out-of-bounds issues etc.
+- Very high lengths in order to force out-of-memory situations resulting in a denial of service, access-out-of-bounds issues, etc.
 - Missing EBML Elements that are mandatory in a Master Element and have no declared default value, making the semantics invalid at that Master Element level.
-- Usage of invalid UTF-8 encoding in EBML Elements of UTF-8 type (e.g. in order to trigger access-out-of-bounds or buffer overflow issues).
+- Usage of invalid UTF-8 encoding in EBML Elements of UTF-8 type (e.g., in order to trigger access-out-of-bounds or buffer-overflow issues).
 - Usage of invalid data in EBML Elements with a date type, triggering bogus date accesses.
 - The CRC-32 Element (see (#crc-32-element)) of a Master Element doesn't match the rest of the content of that Master Element.